 Language versions and previous editions

-In addition, a selection of 17 main statistical articles from the Eurostat yearbook are available in Statistics Explained in 19 additional languages (besides German, English and French): Bulgarian, Croatian, Czech, Danish, Dutch, Estonian, Finnish, Greek, Hungarian, Italian, Latvian, Lithuanian, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish and Swedish.
+In addition, a selection of around 20 main statistical articles from the Eurostat yearbook are available in Statistics Explained in 19 additional languages (besides German, English and French): Bulgarian, Croatian, Czech, Danish, Dutch, Estonian, Finnish, Greek, Hungarian, Italian, Latvian, Lithuanian, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish and Swedish.

-Since the 2013 edition, the Eurostat yearbook has no longer been released as a PDF file or as a printed book in order to concentrate resources on the rolling update of the online version.
-The last English edition available as a PDF file or in printed form is the 2012 edition.
-All previous editions (from 1996 through to 2012) are available as PDF files from http://ec.europa.eu/eurostat/en/publications/yearbook/previous-editions.
+Since its 2013 edition, the Eurostat yearbook has no longer been released as a PDF file or as a printed book in order to concentrate resources on the rolling updates of online articles.
+All previous editions of the publication (from 1996 through to 2012) are available as PDF files at: http://ec.europa.eu/eurostat/en/publications/yearbook/previous-editions.

-As the type of content associated with the concept of a statistical yearbook is well known, Eurostat has decided to keep the name Yearbook for the online version, although its rolling update and online format do not correspond to a traditional annual printed book.
+As the type of content associated with the concept of a statistical yearbook is well known, Eurostat has decided to keep the name Yearbook for the online version, although its rolling updates and online format do not correspond to the traditional features of an annual printed publication.

 Symbols and other presentational conventions

-Eurostat's online databases contain a large amount of metadata that provide information on the status of particular values or data series.
-In order to improve readability, only the most significant information has been included in the tables and figures.
+Eurostat’s online databases contain a large amount of metadata that provide information on the status of particular values or data series.
+In order to improve readability, only the most significant information has been included in the tables and figures that form each statistical article.
 The following symbols are used, where necessary:

 : not available, confidential or unreliable value;